-Industrial processes permitted under the Environmental Permitting Regulations 2010 (Part A1 and Part A2 processes) control emissions to air, water and land.
+Industrial processes permitted under the Environmental Permitting Regulations 2016 (Part A1 and Part A2 processes) control emissions to air, water and land.
 The environmental permit requires that any deterioration in the condition of the land that has occurred as a result of the permitted activities is dealt with and the land is returned to a satisfactory state when the permit is surrendered.
 This does not deal with contamination arising as a result of non-permitted activities undertaken at the site, and, historic contamination that has occurred before the permitted activities.
 The Part 2A regime should be used to deal with these issues.

-Other incidents of land contamination may be regulated under waste management licensing (Environmental Protection Act 1990 Part II), Water Resources Act 1991 or COMAH Regulations 1999.
-The Environmental Damage Regulations 2009 will be considered for events that occurred after March 2009.
+Other incidents of land contamination may be regulated under Water Resources Act 1991, COMAH Regulations 1999, and for events that occurred after March 2009, The Environmental Damage Regulations 2009.